solpyro/AdventOfCode/2023/README.md

 # Advent of Code 2023

 To expand my horizons, I'm trying to solve the [AdventOfCode 2023](https://adventofcode.com/2023) puzzles with F#.
+I'm using VSCode and the [Ionide for F#](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp) plugin for the language support.

+To run the F# scripts, I'm having to select the code and press <kbd>alt</kbd>+<kbd>enter</kbd> which writes the selected code to the FSI terminal.

 ## Day 1: Trebuchet?! ⭐⭐